What is the Average Landscaper Salary & How Can You Increase It?

 Projected Growth in Demand

-According to the Bureau of Labor Statistics, employment in the landscaping industry is projected to grow by 10% over the next decade, faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment in landscaping is projected to grow about 5% from 2023 to 2033, roughly average across occupations.
 This growth is driven by the increasing popularity of outdoor living spaces and the ongoing need for maintenance of commercial and residential properties.

 Emerging Trends in Landscaping